B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-We proposed a new approach for action prediction and AV navigation in traffic environments that are composed of conservative and aggressive human drivers.
-Our algorithm is based on deep reinforcement learning and considers driver behavior to perform \textit{behaviorally-guided} navigation.
-We enrich an existing simulator with driver behavior and use that to train a policy that accounts for these varying behaviors.
-We have integrated our algorithm in OpenAI gym-based highway-env simulator and our preliminary results in many benchmarks are encouraging.
+We proposed a new simulation technique for enriching traffic simulators with behavior-rich trajectories corresponding to varying levels of aggressiveness.
+Based on this technique, we presented a navigation scheme that is based on deep reinforcement learning and considers driver behavior to perform \textit{behaviorally-guided} navigation.
+Our preliminary results in many benchmarks are encouraging and our approach can handle scenarios with high traffic density and aggressive behaviors.
+Our behavior generation module can be easily transferred to any state-of-the-art parametric traffic simulator and can generate synthetic traffic datasets consisting of realistic behavior-rich trajectories, which can provide fruitful and diverse training scenarios to state-of-the-art data-driven approaches.

 Our method has several limitations.
-For example, in most cases, the ego-vehicle avoids aggressive vehicles by decelerating and fewer lane changes, thereby acting conservatively.
-In some scenarios, it may be necessary to execute non-conservative actions such as increasing the frequency of switching lanes or follow local traffic norms.
+For example, in some cases, the ego-vehicle avoids aggressive vehicles by decelerating and performing fewer lane changes, thereby acting conservatively.
+In some scenarios, it may be necessary to execute non-conservative actions such as increasing the frequency of lane changes or following local traffic norms.
+Furthermore, the performance of our approach drops as the perception radius of the ego-vehicle decreases, which means that it would require very good sensing for it to be applicable to real-world scenarios.
 In terms of future work, we plan to extend our approach to different environments like roundabouts, intersections, and parking lots and perform more detailed evaluation.
-Furthermore, we also plan to simulate heterogeneous agents such as pedestrians or bicycles.
+Furthermore, we plan to develop efficient navigation techniques to handle heterogeneous traffic-agents such as pedestrians or bicycles.